k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: (racial monsters) xlogfile shows proper race of monster that killed the hero
 - Ability to choose worn piece of armor to enchant/repair
+- Fix: handful of issues discovered with air terrain and Vlad's cavern